 Minutes lead to hours and hours to years of happiness, having children with Nootaikok and never missing (always looking forward to) Tuesday’s family gatherings at the grandparents casa.

-On warmer evenings, they would leave the house and go across the street to the park, lay their blanket on the cool green grass beneath the shadow of the Sangre de Cristo to play guitar and talk of things like the world before continental drift and their shared experiences of the enchanted days unbroken together as a family.
+On warmer evenings, they would leave the house and go across the street to the park, lay their blanket on the cool green grass beneath the shadow of the Sangre de Cristo to play guitar and talk of things like the merits of bell peppers and their shared experiences of living in the land of enchantment.